jaspervanderheide/Dutch-Travel-Advices/README.md

 ### Taiwan
 * Taiwan has its own travel advice map, but is also included in the China map.
 Because Taiwan is de facto independent, I only use the Taiwan map.

+### UAE
+* Abu Musa, Greater Tunb and Lesser Tunb are claimed by UAE, but de facto governed by Iran.
+Therefor, I will follow the travel advice provided on the Iran page.